-Authorized full time equivalent employees increased by 14.3 in the fiscal year 2016 budget due to the addition of more part-time positions for Fieldhouse employees.
+Positions that were added include a Training Coordinator in the Police Department, two positions for Economic Development, and a part-time Risk Manager in Human Resources.
 Staffing increased from FY 2011 to FY 2012 due to the passage of the public safety sales tax that funded 17 new positions in the police department.

-OUTSTANDING DEBT 2012-2016
+OUTSTANDING DEBT

-The outstanding debt at the end of FY 2016 totaled \$137,604,152.
-There were not any debt issues or refundings during the 2016 fiscal year.
-The City's outstanding debt is 282% higher than in 2008 due to providing funding for the road projects approved by the voters in 2008, the Sni-A-Bar Wastewater Treatment Plant construction and expansion, the South Area Neighborhood Improvement Districts, the Adam Farm Tax increment financing project, the Public Safety radio system and the Public Safety building expansion.
+The outstanding debt at the end of FY 2017 totaled \$140,260,770.
+The City issued one series of debt during the 2017 fiscal year for the White Oak TIF District.
+The City's outstanding debt is 289% higher than in 2008 due to providing funding for the road projects approved by the voters in 2008, the Sni-A-Bar Wastewater Treatment Plant construction and expansion, the South Area Neighborhood Improvement Districts, the Adam Farm Tax increment financing project, the public safety radio system and the public safety building expansion.